smartshare-labs/aws-serverless-api-template/README.md

 ### Using the local flask server

 We assume you already have docker installed.
+From the `./local_server` folder, run `docker-compose up --build`.
+For each lambda handler that you want to expose in the local flask app, add a route in `./local_server/app.py` that forwards the appropriate event/context to your function.

 ---